-- All competitors must attend an IAPS School. - o Competitors ages is taken from 1st September. - Only competitors who are part of the Prep School are eligible to take part.
-Competitors in Year 7 and Year 8 who are part of the Senior School are not eligible to take part in U12 and U13 events. - Pupils can only participate in one age group throughout the competition.
-The competition is defined as both qualifying events and the finals. - o All schools must bring first aid and additional first aid might be provided.
+- All competitors must attend an IAPS School. - Competitors ages is taken from 1st September. - Only competitors who are part of the Prep School are eligible to take part.
+Competitors in Year 7 and Year 8 who are part of the Senior School are not eligible to take part in U12 and U13 events. - Only competitors who are part of the Prep School are eligible to take part. - Pupils can only participate in one age group throughout the competition.
+The competition is defined as both qualifying events and the finals. - All schools must bring first aid and additional first aid might be provided.